AliSoftware/OHHTTPStubs/README.md

 `OHHTTPStubs` headers are fully documented using Appledoc-like / Headerdoc-like comments in the header files.
 You can also [read the **online documentation** here](http://cocoadocs.org/docsets/OHHTTPStubs)
 [![Version](http://cocoapod-badges.herokuapp.com/v/OHHTTPStubs/badge.png)](http://cocoadocs.org/docsets/OHHTTPStubs)

-## Swift support

-`OHHTTPStubs` is compatible with Swift out of the box: you can use it with the same API as you would use in Objective-C. But you might also want to include the `OHHTTPStubs/Swift` subspec in your `Podfile`, which adds some global function helpers (see `OHHTTPStubsSwift.swift`) to make the use of `OHHTTPStubs` more compact and Swift-like.

 ## Basic example

 <details>